 Kristin Scott Thomas

 Not to be outdone by Waltz, Kristin Scott Thomas also dubs her own movies into French.
-She’s lived in France since the age of nineteen and speaks the language perfectly, even attesting to sometimes feeling more French than British.
+She’s lived in France since the age of 19 and speaks the language perfectly, even attesting to sometimes feeling more French than British.
 She’s won many accolades and a fair few BAFTA and Golden Globe nominations for her roles in French language films.

-You may be surprised to see Arnold in this list, but give credit where credit is due — this is a guy who moved to the US from Austria at the age of twenty-one hardly able to speak English.
+You may be surprised to see Arnold in this list, but give credit where credit is due — this is a guy who moved to the U.S. from Austria at the age of 21 hardly able to speak English.
 He then went on to graduate from the University of Wisconsin-Superior with an International Marketing degree, obtain American citizenship and, of course, become The Governator of California.
 In contrast to some of the aforementioned actors, and somewhat comically, Arnie’s proposal to dub himself in German was rejected due to his rural Austrian accent being too thick.

 Besides being an enduring icon of elegance, Hepburn was also something of a maestro of multilingual celebrities.
 Hepburn had a very international background: she was born in Belgium to a mother of Dutch descent and a father of mixed Austrian-British descent.
 She was raised with English as her mother tongue and also learned Dutch while living in Holland.
 When the Nazis occupied Holland during World War II, she adopted the Dutch-sounding name Edda van Heemstra so as not to be conspicuously of English lineage.
 She also learned Spanish, French and Italian later in life.